 Hello!
 Can you tell me a bit about you?

 I have a page dedicated to little ol’ me right here.
-That should give you a bit of background!
-If you like what you see, I suggest we meet up because it’s so important to see whether our personalities fit together.
-A big part of getting great wedding images consists of chemistry.
-I’ll be with you all day on your wedding day, we’ll be exchanging a plethora of messages and phone calls in the months leading up to, and even after your wedding, so a good working relationship is key!
+That should give you a bit of background.
+If I haven’t put you off completely, I suggest we meet up in person because it’s so important to see whether our personalities fit together.
+A huge part of getting great wedding images consists of chemistry and feeling at ease.

 I’ve seen some dramatic, high contrast, moody low-key photography on another photographer’s site that I love!
 Can you do this?